top of page

 Rosie Waygood - registered osteopath

-How can Rosie fix me?
+How can Rosie help me?

 Rosie is an expert in musculoskeletal and visceral osteopathy*.
 As a registered Osteopath, she uses traditional tests to identify the cause of pain and dysfunction.
 Her holistic approach, treating both the cause and the symptoms, helps to speed up the healing process.
 Treatments are reinforced with tailored exercises and lifestyle advice to aid recovery and wellbeing.